Fans and colleagues celebrate Folagade Banks as he bags degree from OAU

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-Popular skit maker, Folagade Banks has shared photos from his last day as a student at Obafemi Awolowo University.
+Popular skit maker, Abiri-Roland Tobi Folagade aka Folagade Banks has shared photos from his last day as a student at Obafemi Awolowo University.

 The young man in the series of photos he shared on his Instagram page, showed off his finished project.